 A project that includes a watch app builds like other iOS projects.
 The building process will result in an iPhone application (.app) that contains a watch extension (.appex), which in turn contains the code-less watch application (.app).

 You can launch watch apps in the simulator using either Xamarin Studio or Visual Studio (starts on the Mac Build Host).

-There are three modes for launching a WatchKit app:
+There are two modes for launching a WatchKit app:

 - normal app mode (the default), and

 - Notifications (which requires a test notification payload in JSON format).

 Xcode 8 requires the latest version of Xamarin.iOS that supports iOS 10, and the latest Xamarin Studio.
 Xamarin currently only supports watchOS 1-style apps for deployment to devices. watchOS 3 support is available in all update channels but is considered to be in Preview.

 Once Xcode 8 is installed, Apple Watch simulators are separate from iOS Simulators (unlike Xcode 6, where they appeared as an external display).
 When you select the Watch App project and make it the startup project, the simulator list will show iOS Simulators to choose from (as shown below).

 When you start debugging, two simulators should start - the iOS Simulator and the Apple Watch Simulator.
 Use Command+Shift+H to navigate to the watch menu and clock face; and use the Hardware menu to set the Force Touch Pressure.
 Scrolling on the trackpad or mouse will simulate using the Digital Crown.